jwen15/GAMPII-GOOD/README.md

   2021/09/04 add the option for NGS/NOAA CORS (from Amazon Web Services (AWS)) and EUREF Permanent Network (EPN) observation downloading (by Feng Zhou @ SDUST)
   2021/09/05 fix the bug of broadcast ephemeris downloading via WHU FTP before and after 2020 (by Feng Zhou @ SDUST and Zan Liu @ CUMT)
   2021/09/06 modify the setting of directories of GNSS observations and products in configure file to make them more elastic (by Feng Zhou @ SDUST and Caoming Fan @ SDU)
+- Vers.
+1.9
+  Please refer to the header component of FtpUtil.cpp
+- Vers.
+2.0
+  Please refer to the header component of FtpUtil.cpp
 # Install
 The source codes are written in ANSI C/C++, which are cross-platform and can be compiled on Windows, Linux/Unix and Mac OS.
 NOTE: Double-clicking the executable program does not work for data downloading.
 The correct way is to type ‘run_GAMP_GOOD  gamp_good.cfg’ on the terminal.
 # How to use it